-(Reporting by Simon Johnson.
-Additional reporting by Megan Davies in Moscow.
-Editing by Jane Merriman)
+(Additional reporting by Megan Davies in Moscow; Editing by Alden Bentley)

 HELSINKI - Finnish start-up Next Games has raised $6 million in funding in the latest of several venture capital investments in the Nordic country's booming mobile games industry, the company said on Wednesday.